Temp Mail Logo

 How do I find my DKIM selector?

-Look in the DKIM-Signature header of any email you have sent — the s= tag contains the selector name.
-You can view email headers in most email clients under View > View Source or Show Original.
+The fastest method is to look in the DKIM-Signature header of any email you have sent from that domain.
+The s= tag contains the selector name.
+You can view email headers in most email clients under 'View Source' or 'Show Original'.
 If you use Google Workspace, your selector is typically 'google'.
 For Microsoft 365 it is 'selector1' or 'selector2'.
 For Mailchimp it is often 'k1'.
+For SendGrid it is commonly 's1'.
+If you cannot find a sent email, use the bulk scan mode above to check 20 common selectors automatically.

 What DKIM key size is recommended?